Amazon Faves

 The view of the ground from an airplane in the sky

-If you’re taking a cruise and live close to your departure port, you may drive there, in which case you’ll need to determine where to park.
-Most cruise ports offer on-site options, although some may require an advance reservation, so consider this before departue day.
+If you're taking a cruise and live close to your departure port, you may drive there, in which case you'll need to determine where to park.
+Most cruise ports offer on-site options, although some may require an advance reservation, so consider this before departure day.

 If you fly into your cruise departure port, one of the considerations about getting to port is when to plan to arrive.
 This includes the debatable question of whether you can fly into your departure port the day of your cruise or if it's best to fly in a day, or even more, prior.
 We'll cover the pros and cons (and risks) of attempting a same-day flight below.